qBioTurin/SIR/ReadME.md

 ### Calibration analysis

-The aim of this phase is to optimize the fit of the simulated behavior to the reference data by adjusting the parameters associated with both Recovery and Infection transitions.
+This phase aims to optimize the fit of the simulated behavior to the reference data by adjusting the parameters associated with both Recovery and Infection transitions.
 This step is performed by the function *model.calibration()*, characterized by the solution of an